Tor Hyams: History

 In 2005, Hyams developed and presented the children's music festival, Kidzapalooza, with Perry Farrell at the Lollapalooza music festival in Chicago.
 In 2009 Kidzapalooza was a stand-alone festival at the Hollywood Bowl in Los Angeles, again produced by Hyams and Farrell.
 Kidzapalooza has run for six years with Hyams as producer and emcee.
 It will continue to at least 2015 and has spawned Kidzapalooza Radio on Sirius/XM and a compilation album.
 Hyams also produces the children's festival Austin Kiddie Limits as part of the Austin City Limits Music Festival.
-He now produces the Recess Family Music Festival in Detroit, Michigan and was a founding member of the now defunct KindieFest, the first ever family music conference.
+He now produces the Recess Family Music Festival in Detroit, Michigan and was a founding member of the now defunct KindieFest.

 Another of his projects is Chutzpah (the world's first Jewish Hip Hop Super Group).
 Their reality-based comedy short film, Chutzpah, This Is?
 (The Official Hip-Hop-U-Mentary), stars George Segal, Gary Oldman, Debi Mazar and Vivian Campbell.
 It received accolades from the HBO Comedy Festival and the Los Angeles Jewish Film Festival Audience Award and received official selection at 16 film festivals, both in the USA and overseas.
 The group has since made several TV appearances and radio broadcasts, including Fox TV LA and Good Day New York.
 Their second album Hip Hop Fantasy was released in July 2009.

-Hyams was the co-author of Greenwood, a musical theater project in which old camp friends reunite to revive a musical they performed as children at a performing arts camp.
-He is also the co-author of Stealing Time, a musical about two married individuals who, through finding each other ultimately discover who they really are.